hirakujira/PokemonGo-Patcher/README.md

 ### About

-This tweak contains two parts:
+This tweak contains three parts:

 * Fake location
 * Bypass jailbreak detection
+* Force to launch in Japanese

 ### Fake Location